FORTH-ModelBasedTracker/MocapNET/README.md

 ```

-To test the library using a video file issue :
+To test the library using a pre recorded video file issue :

 ```
 ./WebcamJointBIN --from /path/to/yourfile.mp4